Thomas Kinkade Lighthouse

 Light of Peace from Thomas Kinkade

-This a well known, popular lighthouse from Thomas Kinkade, and it speaks of hope, shown by the beacon in the lighthouse shining and the sun breaking through the clouds in the midst of crashing waves against the rock shoreline.
-Appropriately it's called the Light of Peace.
+This a well known, popular lighthouse from Thomas Kinkade, and it speaks of hope, as shown by the beacon in the lighthouse shining and the sun breaking through the clouds in the midst of crashing waves against the rock shoreline.
+Appropriately, it's called the Light of Peace.

 Light of Peace Lighthouse Painting

-What is striking to me about this painting from Thomas Kinkade named the 'Village Lighthouse' is the village is the star of the painting, while the lighthouse is off in the distance quietly protecting those attempting to navigate the area in treacherous seas.
+What is striking to me about this painting from Thomas Kinkade named the 'Village Lighthouse,' is that the village is the star of the painting, while the lighthouse is off in the distance quietly protecting those attempting to navigate the area in treacherous seas.

 The peaceful nature of the town in the midst of the raging sea shows the lighthouse has been doing its job.